Welcome to the WV Revolution 99G club site. Our club emphasizes:

 - Life lessons that you will carry with you in to future endeavors teaching you to be respectful, learn from your mistakes, and be gracious winners to name a few

-“If you let me train your daughter for one year, she will become a much better soccer player”, Coach Vinko pledges.
+“If you let me train your daughter for one year, she will become a much better soccer player”

 The girls in this club want to become the best players they can be, while taking their team to the next level.
-If these objectives sound good to you and you are looking for a competitive soccer team, the West Valley Revolution 99G wants to meet you!
+If these objectives sound good to you, you are passionate about soccer too, and you are looking for a hard working, supportive, and fun, competitive soccer team, the West Valley Revolution 99G wants to meet you!

 TEAM STRUCTURE: The Revolution 99G has a two team tiered club structure.
 Under the leadership of a single professional coach, Vinko Puljiz, we currently have the following teams: